Doctorate in special education program guide

-Tuition costs are often calculated by credit and for a doctorate in education can total somewhere between $21,000 and $55,000 for 60 credit course.
+Tuition costs are often calculated by credit and a doctorate in education can total somewhere between $21,000 and $55,000 for a 60 credit course.

 Some courses do offer scholarships or funding for certain candidates, so applicants should always check their chosen schools to see if there is such a scheme available that they are eligible to apply for.
-Many students also take out loans or financial aid to help meet the costs of their study.
+Many students also take out loans or seek additional financial aid opportunities to help meet the costs of their studies.
 More information about some of the financial aid options you could apply for can be found at Federal Student Aid.